foam-framework/foam/tutorial/8-appendix.md

 The listener is attached to the object like a normal method, which can be called directly with `this.onMouseMove()`.
 Under the hood, however, there are several differences.

 - Listeners always have `this` bound properly, so they can be passed as callbacks, as above, without being explicitly bound.
-- Listeners can be merged.
-When events are merged, it's in a "last in, only out" fashion, where the `event` parameter passed to the actual code is the latest one.
+- Listeners can be merged, or batched.
+The first event that comes in starts the clock, when the timer expires, your handler is fired *once* with the *most recent* event.
+    - `isMerged: 100` will merge events and fire the real code 100ms after the *first* event arrives.
+After that time expires, another event arriving will start the clock again.
+This is useful to avoid spamming database or network updates.
-    - `isAnimated: true` will merge events and fire the real code on the next animation frame.
+    - `isAnimated: true` will merge events and fire your code on the next animation frame.
 This is useful to avoid redrawing more than once per frame.
-    - `isMerged: 100` will merge events and fire the real code 100ms after the **first** one.
-This is useful to avoid spamming database updates.
+It receives the most recent event, as above.

 ## Actions